krispenney/lecture-notes/BU491/lecture5.md

 3. Form an alliance with a viable global company.

 ## AAA Triangle
+**What the tools does**
+- Compare yourself to industry averages, competitors
+- Find where you fit
+- Get ideas on where to do things differently

 **Adaption**
+- Advertising to Sales ratio
 - Boost revenes and market share by maximizing a firm's local relevance.
 **Aggregation**
+- R&D to Sales ratio
 - Deliver economies of scale by creating regional / global operations
 - involves standardizing products, grouping the development and production process **Arbitrage**
+- Labour to Sales ratio
 - exploitation of differneces between national or regional markets, often by locating separate parts of the supply chain in diferent places.

 ### Why Transformation Efforts Fail